 At first glance, an image classification like the one described above may not necessarily be of interest to you.
 But the use cases are manifold.
 With the help of Microsoft's Toolset, Uber has developed a system that scans the faces of drivers to confirm their identity when they start a shift.
-These and other achievements were quasi science fiction a decade ago.
+These and other achievements were more or less science fiction a decade ago.

 But the providers of cloud solutions not only have models ready at the push of a button, they also have broad access to the industry.
 On average, 65% of all German companies already use cloud solutions today.
-Amazon and Co. can therefore offer their services to many companies quite simply - completely without large cold calls.
+Cross-selling is on the table.

 And what does that have to do with consultants?